limeleaf-collective/website/content/services/at-proto-development.md

 <!-- more -->

-Here's how Limeleaf can provide strategic guidance for your ATProto initiatives:

-- Advise on ATProto architecture decisions and technical strategy
-- Provide technical leadership on complex federation and interoperability challenges
-- Guide architectural decisions for PDS, App View, and Feed Generator design
-- Offer strategic consulting on ATProto ecosystem positioning and compliance
-- Mentor your development team through protocol-specific challenges and best practices

 ## Our ATProto Expertise

 With hands-on experience building [Bluesky Directory](https://blueskydirectory.com) and other ATProto applications, we understand the practical challenges of developing on this platform: